elliottregan/curious-moon/README.md

 `docker container ls` will list out all running containers along with some info about them.
 Take note of the first column, which it displays the ID of the container.

 `docker container kill <container-id>` will stop the container with the matching ID.
 You don't need to type out the whole ID; the first few characters are all it needs.

+## Adding Source Data
+Create a directory called `source_data`, and drop the unzipped Curious Moon data in there.
+This will now be available in your container

+## Finding your data
+When logged in to the VM, type
+`su postgres` to log in as the `postgres` user (rather than `root`).

+Then type:

+`cd ~/`

+This will navigate to your home directory (`~/` is a shortcut to the current user's home directory).
+The `ls` command should then list two directories: `data` and `source_data`.

+### Directories
+`data` is where the PostgresSQL server stores all of its internal data.
+Don't touch this stuff.

+`source_data` this should show all the files you've dropped into the `source_data` directory on your computer.